Greece Moments Greece Moments

 No Comments

-Lesvos, the third largest island in Greece has been able to retain a lot of authenticity compared to some other Greek islands.
-At the latest when you sit under a shady plane tree in one of the traditional villages and sip a Greek coffee with the locals, you will feel the magic of Lesbos.
+Lesbos, Greece’s third-largest island, has managed to retain a great deal of its authenticity compared to many other Greek islands.
+At the very least, when you sit under a shady plane tree in one of the traditional villages and sip Greek coffee with the locals, you’ll feel the magic of Lesbos.

-“The inhabitants of Lesbos are an extremely lovable people with strong personalities.
+“The people of Lesbos are an extremely endearing group with strong personalities.
 Despite many challenges in the past, they have never given up hope.”

 Lesvos plomari platia traditional village lesbos